labuladong/fucking-algorithm/think_like_computer/Details about Backtracking.md

 If you are facing such a chunk of  solution code directly, you may feel very puzzled.
 But if you understand the framework of backtracking, it is not difficult to understand the solution code.
 Based on the framework, the changes are just  the way of making selection and excluding illegal selections.
 As long as you keep the framework in mind, you are left with only minor issues.

-When $$N = 8$$, it is the eight queens problem.
+When $N = 8$, it is the eight queens problem.
 Gauss, the mathematics prince , spent his whole life not counting  all possible ways to place, but our algorithm only needs one second .But don't blame Gauss, the complexity of this problem is indeed very high.
-Look at our decision tree, although there is a pruning by the ```isValid()``` , the worst time complexity is still $$O (N ^ {N + 1})$$.And it cannot be optimized.
-If $$N = 10$$, the calculation is already rather time consuming.
+Look at our decision tree, although there is a pruning by the ```isValid()``` , the worst time complexity is still $O (N ^ {N + 1})$.And it cannot be optimized.
+If $N = 10$, the calculation is already rather time consuming.

 **When we don't want to get all legal answers but only one answer, what should we do ?** For example, the algorithm for solving Sudoku is too complicated to find all the solutions and one solution is enough.